CNY Leftovers Recipes

 P.S.
 Using leftovers can help you save money too!
 If you buy fresh ingredients now, they are likely to be more expensive than usual.
 Plus, freezing ingredients helps retain their freshness.

-This quick, convenient one-pot recipe is the perfect dish to make after all the hectic reunion dinner preparations!
-Aside from the rice, yam, pork belly and mushrooms that you might have leftover from your steamboat, this simple dish only requires a few other common kitchen ingredients such as hae bee (dried shrimps).
+This quick, convenient recipe is the perfect dish to make after all the hectic reunion dinner preparations!
+Aside from the chicken, mushrooms and vegetables that you might have leftover from your steamboat, this simple Rice Cooker Claypot Rice only requires a few other common kitchen ingredients.
+All you need to do is to fry the leftover ingredients, then add them to half-cooked rice in a rice cooker and cook until the rice is done.

 Is 45 minutes still too long a cooking time in your holiday mood?
 We have something even quicker for you.
 Check out our 15-minute Tom Yum Prawn Pasta.
 This recipe is packed full of flavor and tanginess, making it super refreshing after so many heavyset meals.
 Even better, you get to use up all the prawns you couldn’t finish!